SHADY BOWL SPEEDWAY GENERAL TRACK RULES 2022

 4. All first time cars and drivers are to be weighed and inspected when arriving at speedway.

-1. Any car found illegal after a race inspection will lose money and points for the event to the race track.
+1. Any car found illegal after a race inspection will RECEIVE LAST PLACE MONEY AND POINTS for the event to the race track.

 If a feature winner is disqualified due to cheating (illegal parts, under weight, etc.), the second place finisher will be be declared the winner and receive first place money and points.